 Some of the gifts included are:

-7. THEY DO HAVE A PURPOSE!
+7. YES, THEY DO HAVE A REAL PURPOSE!

-This stuff – these ‘gifts of the Spirit’ being applied, or even the sensation of just being ‘anointed’ by the Spirit – can be so incredible to witness and even more so to experience.
+This stuff – these ‘gifts of the Spirit’ being applied, or even the sensation of just being ‘touched’ by the Spirit – can be so incredible to witness and even more so to experience.
 Again from my point of view, it can occasionally take us even beyond the boundaries of our imagination as to what might be possible at all.

 And all I can say here, at this point, is wait until you face these experiences.
 If you are open and ready, and you do attend these types of services, then you will more than likely receive solid evidence of God’s presence there.

-Continue to the first article, “Miracle healing” in the following subsection, “Gifts of the Spirit”.
+Or continue to the first article, “Miracle healing” in the following subsection, “Gifts of the Spirit”.